 You can only be arrested for committing misdemeanors and felonies, right?
 A cop can’t arrest you for something as trivial as not wearing a seat belt or not having a valid form of identification…right?
 Well, unfortunately, wrong!
+Read below for more information for arrests for minor infractions.

 The sad and alarming answer is YES!
 According to the United States Supreme Court in Atwater v.
 City of Lago Vista, an officer who has probable cause to believe a crime has been committed, even a minor traffic violation, has the authority to arrest.
 What was the offense in question in that case?
 Driving without a seat belt, a misdemeanor punishable only by fine in Texas, the state the case arose out of.